ckaznocha/marathon-resource/README.md

 *   `time_out`: *Required.* How long, in seconds, to wait for Marathon to deploy the app.
 Timed out deployments will roll back and fail the job.

 *   `replacements`: *Optional.* A `name`/`value` list of templated strings in the app.json to replace during the deploy.
 Useful for things such as passwords or urls that change.
-If value is a file path the files content will replace value.

 *   `replacement_files`: *Optional.* Similar to `replacements` except value is a path to a file who's content will be used in the replace.